jema28/fac-project/README.md

 # Founders and Coders Application

 One-page website on Mindfulness and its many benefits.
 Please note there are currently issues with the mobile navigation.

-Created by Jemila Abulhawa
+Created by Jemila Abulhawa.